tweag/monad-bayes/docs/source/usage.md

 Think of this as the procedure of first sampling uniformly from {math}`[0,1]`, then from {math}`[0,x]`, and then returning the Boolean {math}`x + y > 1.5`.
 More precisely, this is the **marginal** probability of {math}`x + y > 1.5`.

-**Technical note**: `MonadSample` actually contains a number of other distributions beyond `random`, which by default are defined in terms of `random`, but allow for different definitions when desired.
-For example, `Sampler` (an instance of `MonadSample` in Control.Monad.Sampler) defines `normal` and other distributions independently of `random`.
+**Technical note**: `MonadDistribution` actually contains a number of other distributions beyond `random`, which by default are defined in terms of `random`, but allow for different definitions when desired.
+For example, `Sampler` (an instance of `MonadDistribution` in Control.Monad.Sampler) defines `normal` and other distributions independently of `random`.

 <!-- Inference is TODO
- `example1`, of type `MonadSample m => m Double`, and turn it into something we can actually see.
+ `example1`, of type `MonadDistribution m => m Double`, and turn it into something we can actually see.
 Like samples.
 Or a parameter of a Bernoulli distribution.
-Those are problems for the next section, which is concerned with *interpreting* `MonadSample` as something more concrete, namely an inference algorithm. -->
+Those are problems for the next section, which is concerned with *interpreting* `MonadDistribution` as something more concrete, namely an inference algorithm. -->

 <!-- The core philosophy of monad-bayes is that we specify distributions (probabilistic programs, that is) in this abstract monadic typeclass, and then cash it out in a variety of concrete ways which allow for convenient inference algorithms. -->